- I have never played lacrosse before. Can I join the Riverdale team?

 What can my parents do to help?
 Are there parent expectations?

-At present, we have NO parent involvement.
-Football has a booster club.
+At present, we have little parent involvement.
+Football has a booster club with some 700 members.
 Football raises heaps of money and has people helping out all the time for all sort of activities.
 We need that if we plan to be better than average.
 We also need volunteers to do stats each game, run the time clock, in-game announcements, and concessions and souvenir sales.
 Return to top

 Are there fundraising activities?